Claro Enterprise Solutions Announces Secure-by-Design Company Repositioning

 "Over the last two years, the global pandemic changed our lives, including how we communicate and work, which generated opportunities for cyber attackers to exploit business vulnerabilities.
 With less worldwide resources and more limitations, cyber crime has continued to rise.
 Additionally, we have witnessed a growing number of companies focusing on compliance and even more organizations migrating to the Cloud," said Chief Executive Officer Andres Mosquera regarding the security-focus repositioning.
 "These changes provided a new perspective for our business strategy and drove us to reposition our company for the U.S. markets with a message more aligned to the purpose of our services – To help companies optimize costs, transform, digitize, simplify, and secure business operations."

 The repositioning aligns the company's strategic focus on increasing its global solutions presence within multinational companies, including U.S. midsized enterprises, by leveraging secure-by-design managed services.
-Through its tailored products, Claro Enterprise Solutions meets unique business needs while incorporating a cyber security framework that minimize the risks of cyber threats to corporations.
+Through its tailored products, Claro Enterprise Solutions meets unique business needs while incorporating a cyber security framework that minimizes the risks of cyber threats to corporations.

 With the new security-centric focus, the company looks to reach new markets, achieve instrumental growth, and significantly expand its managed services portfolio coupled with layers of security for domestic and international distribution.